cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra-keys/generate.md

 * `--zone`

-  Generate new Acra storage zone.
+  Generates new Zone keypair (without symmetric key).

 * `--zone_storage_key`

-  Generate existing Acra zone storage keypair.
+  Rotates existing Acra Zone by generating new storage keypair and changing current to read-only state, for decryption purposes only.

   Should be provided with `--zone_id` flag.